hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811823v1-hallucination-detection-and-mitigation-in-scientific-text-simplifica.md

 ---
 layout: default
-title: Hallucination Detection and Mitigation in Scientific Text Simplification using Ensemble Approaches: DS@GT at CLEF 2025 SimpleText
+title: "Hallucination Detection and Mitigation in Scientific Text Simplification using Ensemble Approaches: DS@GT at CLEF 2025 SimpleText"
 ---

 # Hallucination Detection and Mitigation in Scientific Text Simplification using Ensemble Approaches: DS@GT at CLEF 2025 SimpleText